-This course will provide an understanding of and exposure to environmental science fields, networking, resume building, career exploration, and internship opportunities, as well as aid in the ability to apply scientific principles to various environmental science issues.
-It will introduce students to important research papers in the field of environmental science and ecology.
+2 credits: 0 hours lecture/week - 2 hours lab/week - Common Course Outline environmental science and ecology.
+The course will also provide an understanding of and exposure to environmental science fields, networking, career exploration, and internship opportunities, as well as aid in students; ability to apply scientific principles to various environmental science issues.
 These experiences are aimed to help prepare students for a future in-field experience, job, and/or further education.
-(Prerequisites: None).
+(Prerequisites: None.)